 DEFINITIONS

-INTEGRATION OF ESG INTO THE INVESTMENT PROCESS & ACTIVE OWNERSHIP PROCEDURES
+CONSIDERATION OF ESG INTO THE INVESTMENT PROCESS & ACTIVE OWNERSHIP PROCEDURES

 MD Financial Management Inc. wholly owns or has a majority interest in its seven subsidiaries (the MD Group of Companies).
 It provides financial products and services,is the fund manager for the MD Family of Funds and offers investment counselling services.
 For a detailed list of the MD Group of Companies, visit md.ca.